 Chiang Mai features an eclectic collection of restaurants serving Indian and Middle Eastern food.
 The majority are in the central areas of Chiang Mai between the Old City and the Night Bazaar.
 A full assortment of Indian appetizers, curries, breads and rice plus kebabs, humus and falafels from the Middle East will ensure even the most discerning foodie will not be disappointed.
 A number of the restaurants serve dishes from both regions.
-The following are our recommended Chiang Mai Indian and Middle Eastern restaurants.
+The following are our recommendations for the best Indian and Middle Eastern restaurants in Chiang Mai.

 Rajdarbar offers an authentic Indian dining experience with a premises just like a Mumbai brasserie, Indian music and a full collection of dishes from the North and the South of India.
 The house specialities are paneer and tandoori but menu choices range from chole bhature breakfast with flatbread to lamb vindaloo and lassis.
 All items are made to order using Indian spices and ingredients.
 Rajdarbar is on Loi Kroh Road and across from the Duangtawan Hotel.